kmperera/CIS4930-HandsOnLearning/README.md

 # CIS4930-HandsOnLearningh
 Github Commands-

-fetch changes from master (MUST DO BEFORE PULL)- git fetch
+fetch changes from master (same as pull but without merging changegs to our branch) - git fetch

-Pull all changes - git pull
+Pull all changes - git pull <remote>

-pull changes from specific branch - git pull origin _branch_
+pull changes from specific branch - git pull <remote> _branch_